 What's the secret?

-So what’s the secret?
-How do companies who are successful at coaxing customer away from the phones, and into self service, make it happen?
+So, what’s the secret?
+How do companies who are successful at coaxing customers away from the phones and into self service make it happen?

 There are essentially two factors to consider: